cyberheisen/kali_cyberheisen_edition/README.md

 * Qterminal tabs will open in the current working directory
 * The Firefox FoxyProxy extension is installed and configured for Burp on localhost:8080
 * The Firefox bookmarks toolbar is configured with relevant bookmarks
-* BurpSuite is configured to start WITHOUT the proxy intercept enabled
 * Flameshot is installed and configured for use with the 'prt screen' key
     * Screenshots are automatically stored in `~/Pictures/Screenshots`
     * Screenshots are automatically placed on the clipboard
 * Burpsuite and Joplin shortcuts added to the xfce4 panel
-* The rockyou.txt workdlist is uncompresssed
+* The rockyou.txt wordlist is uncompresssed
 * OneRuletoRuleThemAll is downloaded to the `/usr/share/haschat/rules` folder
 * SSH keys are generated and SSH password authentication disabled